-Language Translation was the 673rd most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 281 degrees in this year alone.
-This 61 less than the prior year, a decrease of 21.7%.
+Language Translation was the 770th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 971 degrees in this year alone.
+This is a difference of 97 over the prior year, a growth of 10.0%.

-There are 45 schools offering degrees in language translation in the United States.
-This year's Best Language Translation Schools ranking compares 16 of them to identify the best overall programs in the country.
+This year's Best Language Translation Schools ranking compares 12 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of language translation programs later in this article.

 One of the most important skills you will need for a career in language translation is talking to others to convey information effectively.
 Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times and understanding written sentences and paragraphs in work related documents are all required skills for careers related to this major.